whaynes/STCW23/jekyll/_assessments/OICEW-9-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Describe, describeaction %} the procedure to start and secure the sewage treatment plant
+{% do describeaction, Describe %} the procedure to start and secure the sewage treatment plant
 {% endcapture %}
 {{ behavior | markdownify }}